ayaZaky/Facial-Expressions-Recognition/README.md

 # 📌 Facial-Expressions-Recognition
 Deep Learning-based Flask web app that predicts the Facial Expressions of users in real time, by image or image url.

+I have trained a CNN model for facial expression detection with the FER2013 dataset containing 7 emotion classes ('Angry', 'Disgust', 'Fear', 'Happy', 'Sad', 'Surprise', 'Neutral').

+Used flask framework to build a web application.

 ## ◉ In this project the Model can take input through following ways :

 ##### 1- Real-time Video input